DrPaulBrewer/search-string-for-google-drive/README.md

 ## Supported clauses

-The time/date clauses are not currently supported.
+The Google time/date clauses are not currently supported.

+There is an additional (non-Google) special clause 'isFolder: true | false' that is translated to 'mimeType = 'application/vnd.google-apps.folder' or 'mimeType != 'application/vnd.google-apps.folder'.__

 There are some helpers methods defined as additional function properties.